Driving organisational transformation in a downturn

 The war in Ukraine may also be reaching a nadir, with many commentators suggesting it could be over before its first birthday.
 This will loosen supply of commodities such as wheat and accelerate the downward inflation trend.

-As with the pandemic, the downturn has driven its own realizations; geopolitically, the shift to renewable energy sources is now more necessary than ever, security of supply of energy has been replaced by certainty of supply (through becoming a net exporter), and businesses have recognised the need to be operationally excellent, cutting costs to match outcomes, and striving to be good corporate citizens.
+As with the pandemic, the downturn has driven its own realisations; geopolitically, the shift to renewable energy sources is now more necessary than ever, security of supply of energy has been replaced by certainty of supply (through becoming a net exporter), and businesses have recognised the need to be operationally excellent, cutting costs to match outcomes, and striving to be good corporate citizens.

 All of these things illustrate the importance of resilience in the face of disruption.
 We need to ask ourselves; how can I help my business to continue to transform as new disruption emerges.